cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 Pycharm is one of the best editors for Python.
 It does provide build-in support to interact with GitHub.
-For beginners, we do recommend to get started with PyCharms github features.
+For beginners, we do recommend to get started with PyCharm's GitHub features.

 ## GitHub from a GUI